-The electromagnetic clutch is made of things that are applied in electrical engineering.
+The electromagnetic clutch is made of the following components:

-Rotor: Rotor is the part that connects directly to the engine shaft and helps to rotate the engine shaft and the driving shaft continuously.
+Rotor is a part that connects directly to the engine shaft and helps to rotate the engine shaft and the driving shaft continuously.

-Winding: Winding is attached behind the Rotor.
+Winding is attached behind the Rotor.
 It does not rotate.
-It is connected with the high voltage DC supply which is converted into the electromagnet by winding.
+It is connected to the high-voltage DC supply which is converted into the electromagnet by winding.

-Hub: Hub is attached behind the Armature.
-It is attached with the driven shaft by the bolts and rotates with the shaft.
+Hub is attached behind the Armature.
+It is attached to the driven shaft by the bolts and rotates with the shaft.

-Friction Plate: Base on the transmission of the power friction plate insertion between rotor and armature is done.
+Based on the transmission of the power, friction plate insertion between the rotor and armature is done.

 - The operating process is easy.

-- The remote direction is used to operate a clutch as it has no requirement of linkage.
+- The remote direction is used to operate a clutch as it has no requirement for linkage.

 - High cost.